Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

             "temperature": 0.7
         }

-        # Call the Azure OpenAI API to get the re-ranked and scored destinations
-        response = requests.post(endpoint, headers=headers, json=payload)
+        # Call the Azure OpenAI API to get the response of the re-ranked and scored destination = requests.post(endpoint, headers=headers, json=payload)
         response_data = response.json()

         # Extract and return the recommendations